Compression Stockings: How to Use Them

 - Help improve blood flow.

-- Help keep fluid from pooling in the legs.
+- Help keep blood from pooling in the legs.

 - Help relieve symptoms caused by varicose veins, skin ulcers, and deep vein thrombosis.